Panela is a raw, unrefined sugar from Colombia

 Up until recently, panela was only sold in bricks.
 However, today panela producers use innovative pulverizing techniques that makes panela easier to use in coffee, baking and cooking, while still preserving all the same goodness and taste as the traditional bricks.

 Since panela is minimally processed it retains the molasses from sugarcane, which is full of flavor.
 Like coffee, cheese and wine, the taste varies slightly region to region and is characteristic of where it's grown.
 Some panela is fruitier or more floral, where as others have a more caramel or burnt sugar aroma.

 Sustainability and rural development

 Colombia has become one of the largest producers and consumers of panela.
-Its sustainable production has played a crucial role in the development of rural economies, not only as the second largest source of income for farmers, but also as a source of energy and nutrients.
+Its sustainable production has played a crucial role in the development of rural economies as the second largest source of income for farmers after coffee.

 Less processing, more nutrients

 Sugarcane is refined on a broad spectrum.
 Highly refined sugars include white sugar, brown sugar (which is usually refined white sugar, with refined molasses artificially added) and confectioners sugar.
 Partially refined sugars include demerara, moscovado and turbinado sugar.
 Raw, unrefined sugars include piloncillo, rapadura and panela.
 Raw sugar also comes from other sources like coconut sugar, maple syrup and honey.

 One of the easiest ways to tell the difference between refined and unrefined sugar is if it's in uniform crystals or a pulverized powder.
 Uniform sugar crystals form when exposed high heat and low pressure, and then are processed through a centrifuge which strips away all the flavorful and nutrient rich molasses.
 Where as unrefined sugars are non centrifugal, which means they are made by evaporating water from sugarcane juice.